alexstoick/alexstoica.com/_posts/2020-11-05-unexpected-integer-behaviour-rlang.md

 ---
 layout: post
-title: Fun in Rlang
+title: Unexpected Integer behaviour in RLang
 ---

-Understanding why "100000" and 100000 are not equal... and a deep dive into the `factor` logic of Rlang.
+Understanding why "100000" and 100000 are not equal... and a deep dive into the `factor` logic of RLang.

 <!--more-->

 ## Introduction

-Why was I even working with `Rlang`?
+Why was I even working with `RLang`?
 That's a good question!
-The data scientists that I worked with were all quite familiar with the language and were quite happy with the performance of a particular ML algorithm implementation in `Rlang`.
+The data scientists that I worked with were all quite familiar with the language and were quite happy with the performance of a particular ML algorithm implementation in `RLang`.

 ## Backstory